Note: this post contains affiliate links

-One of the nicest aspects about accommodation in Myanmar is that breakfast is included almost everywhere.
-I personally love being able to start of my day where I’m staying with a nice breakfast.
+One of the good aspects about accommodation in Myanmar is that breakfast is included almost everywhere.
+I personally love being able to start off my day where I’m staying with a nice breakfast.

 Hotel Victory Point was fancy for a budget hotel.
 It was a high rise that had huge windows and squeaky clean rooms.
 It also had a rooftop bar and restaurant with a pool (okay, really it was a bathtub), and live music or traditional puppet shows every night.

-Song of Travel was a super clean hostel and they had everything you could want as a traveler.
-Cheap food and drinks, guided tours (although they cost extra) every day, and a social atmosphere.
+Song of Travel was a super clean hostel and they had everything you could want as a traveler – cheap food and drinks, guided tours every day (although they cost extra), and a social atmosphere.